 The Only Water In The Forest Is The River

-So, now we finally know River Song‘s identity, but frustratingly we still don’t really know who she is, and what part she is yet to play in the Doctor’s future.
-We’ve already learnt that she once killed a “good man”, and presumably that is why she is being held ‘prisoner’ in Stormcage, but who exactly put her there, and just how is she able to come and go from it with such apparent ease.
+So, now we finally know River Song‘s identity, but frustratingly we still don’t really know who she is.
+Or what role she is yet to play in the Doctor’s future.
+We’ve already learnt that she once killed a “good man”, and presumably that is why she is being held ‘prisoner’ in Stormcage.
+But who exactly put her there, and just how is she able to come and go from it with such apparent ease?
 How long might she have been in there?
 There’s a clue at the end of Day Of The Moon…

 Doctor: “You could come with us?”

 River: “I escape often enough, thank you, and I have a promise to live up to.
 You’ll understand soon enough.”

 A promise to who?
 The obvious answer screams out at you, or is Moffat playing games with us?

 Will The Real River Song Please Stand Up

 We now know that River and Melody Pond are one and the same.
 And that Melody was taken with the intention of being turned into a weapon.
 A weapon to be used to fight and defeat the Doctor.
 You have to wonder if the mysterious inhabitant of the spacesuited figure that kills the Doctor might in fact be her (as many have thought from the start).
 There’s another piece of dialogue that really stood out at the lake.
 A seemingly a throwaway comment, from River as she fails to do any damage when she shoots after the ‘spaceman’…

 “Of course not.”
 (The Impossible Astronaut)

 Hmmm, an odd thing to say.
 Might be nothing in it, but I’m not so sure.
 Don’t forget, we see later what a good shot River is when she massacres The Silence in their ship.
 And for that matter, in The Big Bang at the end of last series.
 A Dalek appears almost frightened of her when it checks her name in it’s database.
 There are definitely more ‘answers’ to come from Melody Pond…